-Operational Plan 2022-2023 Opdate Actions Status Comment Deliver increased City Centre marketing and activation initiatives to support local and regional economic The Luminous Festival saw a week of activation across the Wollongong Art Gallery, Youth Centre, City Library and Arts Precinct, featuring light projections, live music, markets, a community festival and participatory activations. recovery in response to COVID-19 A focus on working with businesses to increase the number and quality of outdoor dining options throughout the CBD to support local economic recovery.
+Actions Status Comment Deliver increased City Centre marketing and activation initiatives to support local and regional economic recovery in response to The Luminous Festival saw a week of activation across the Wollongong Art Gallery, Youth Centre, City Library and Arts Precinct, featuring light projections, live music, markets, a community festival and participatory activations.
+A focus on working with businesses to increase the number and quality of outdoor dining options throughout the CBD to support local COVID-19 economic recovery.
 On-Track A Christmas activation program showcased the Crown Street Mall.
 At the centre of the program was an 8.5m traditional Christmas tree.
 Christmas decorations were extended onto business shopfronts, with 25 Mall businesses participating in a decorative window sticker program.
 Entertainment over the period included live music and roving performances in Crown Street Mall, the launch of the City of Wollongong Giving Tree, Santa's Arrival, Bikers Toy Run and the St Michael's Cathedral Christmas Carols event.
 The We Shop the Gong buy local campaign was reactivated in November 2022 and was promoted via radio, outdoor signage, social media and digital advertising.